 Negotiation tactics are the detailed methods employed by negotiators to gain an advantage.
 Negotiation tactics are often deceptive and manipulative.
 Often, negotiators use negotiation tactics to fulfill their own goals and objectives.
 This is often to the detriment of others, making most tactics in use today "win-lose" by nature.
 We would like to caution negotiators to only make use of ethical negotiation tactics.
 We would advise thinking first about the context of your

-Nowadays it is difficult to make a deal if there is no trust between counterparts.
-Even if one manages to make such a deal it will be very challenging to implement it.
-Building trust is absolutely essential in any meaningful long-term relationship, regardless of whether you're selling, buying, resolving conflict.
+Nowadays, it is difficult to make a deal if there is no trust in negotiations.
+Even if a negotiator manages to make such a deal, it will be very challenging to implement it.
+Building trust is essential in any meaningful long-term relationship.
+In business, this is regardless of whether you're selling, buying, or resolving conflict.
 Most deals, even one-time deals, have consequences in the future.
-Roger Fisher wrote about the importance of trust, and principled negotiation is largely based
+Roger Fisher wrote about the importance of trust, and principled negotiation

 Facilitated Video Review

 Our video reviews have destroyed our Negotiation Experts' egos.
 Why?
 No matter how captivating our slides or crafted our words, our facilitated video reviews still win our clients' highest praise.
 How often have you walked away from a negotiation wondering: “How could I have done even better?” or “What did I miss?” or “Why was that so tough?” or “Why don't all my negotiations go as well as this deal?”
 If these questions sound familiar, then you'll likely begin

 Best Sales Training Advice on How to Increase Your Prices